codereport/adsp2/README.md

 python3 generate_episodes.py
 ```

-The generator updates episode links, durations, co-hosts, dates, and episode colors.
+The generator updates episode links, durations, co-hosts, dates, episode colors, and
-Repeated guest profiles and shared conference tags keep a series the same orange or
+the collapsible statistics section.
+Repeated guest profiles and shared conference
-purple, while episodes tagged `Road Trip` are green.
-It copies the title for a new
+tags keep a series the same orange or purple, while episodes tagged `Road Trip` are
-episode once, then preserves that title on later runs so you can make small Markdown
+green.
+It copies the title for a new episode once, then preserves that title on
-edits such as adding backticks for inline code.
-If the co-host cannot be inferred
+later runs so you can make small Markdown edits such as adding backticks for inline
-from the episode introduction, add `cohost: Ben` or `cohost: Bryce` to that post's
+code.
+If the co-host cannot be inferred from the episode introduction, add
-front matter.
+`cohost: Ben` or `cohost: Bryce` to that post's front matter.